gscoppino/ProjectTime/README.md

 ## Testing

-Tests can be run with `anaconda-project run manage.py test`, consistent with how other management commands are run.
+Unit and integration tests can be run with `anaconda-project run manage.py test`, consistent with how other management commands are run.
 A recommendation would be to append the `--parallel --failfast` switches to speed up running tests and verifying test behavior.

-To measure code coverage when running tests, use `anaconda-project run coverage`.
+To measure code coverage when running unit and integration tests, use `anaconda-project run coverage`.
 When running the `coverage` command this way with no command line arguments, it defaults to `coverage run` on the command `manage.py test`, with some extra switches to include/omit files relevant to coverage, measure branch coverage, and passing extra flag(s) to `manage.py test` to bail early if an error occurs).
 To generate a code coverage report afterwards, run `anaconda-project run coverage report`.
-An HTML report can be generated using `anaconda-project run coverage html`
+An HTML report can be generated using `anaconda-project run coverage html`.

+Acceptance tests can be run with `anaconda-project run robot test/`.
+Variables can be passed using the `--variable KEY:VALUE` or `-v KEY:VALUE` flag.
+Use the variable `BROWSER` to control what browser is used to run the tests.
+The speed of execution (in seconds) can be controlled with the variable `DRIVER_SPEED_SECS`.
+The acceptance tests will automatically start/stop a test server to run against.

 ## Profiling